JUNE 13th, 2020 UPDATE

-On Friday, May 1st, Governor Eric Holcomb presented the “Back on Track Indiana” initiative.
-As part of that initiative, beginning May 8th churches are allowed to resume regular worship Services while being encouraged to follow social distancing procedures.
+On Friday, June 12th we here in Porter county, along with most of Indiana, entered into stage 4 of the 5 stages of the “Back on Track Indiana” initiative.
 (All the information regarding the full initiative can be found at https://backontrack.in.gov and I encourage you all to review it carefully.
 If changes are made to this initiative, we will respond accordingly.)

 As we have said with all the precautions we have taken previously, these are not the result of fear.
 We are not afraid of sickness.
 We are certainly not afraid of receiving our Lord’s gifts.
 We are merely trying to prevent the spread of this virus, protect the health of others, respect the instructions of health and government officials, and make everyone as comfortable as reasonably possible.

 Out of love for our neighbor, we would always ask people with any communicable sickness to stay home.
-If you are ill, have symptoms of the COVID-19 virus, have been exposed to someone who has (or may have) COVID-19, or are at high-risk for complications from COVID-19, please remain home and call me so that I can minister to you in other ways.
+If you are ill, have symptoms of the COVID-19 virus, have been exposed to someone who has (or may have) COVID-19, or are at high-risk for complications from COVID-19, please remain home and contact me so that I can minister to you in other ways.
 Please seek medical advice in those matters.
 Be aware that the governor’s office is specifically recommending people who are 65 or older stay at home, as well as any at high-risk.
-Don’t be “guilted” into coming if you need to remain home.
-If you need to schedule private communion, contact me.
-Call me with any questions.
+Members, if you need to schedule private communion, contact me.

-The Lord bless you and keep you safe as we rejoice in this progress!
+The Lord bless you and keep you safe!

 “God is our refuge and strength,